 Public health protects and promotes the health of population groups rather than treating diseases, disorders and disabilities in individuals.
 It is the fence at the top of the cliff.

 Our health promotion team promotes healthy ideas and programmes to help people lead healthy, happy and rewarding lives where we live, learn, work and play.

 The team’s work involves creating supportive environments, influencing policy and organisational change to support health improvement, so that the healthy choice is the easy choice.
 Toi Te Ora Health Improvement Advisors work on a range of issues across a number of different settings.

-You can view the services and programmes we deliver, or support others to deliver, by visiting:
+View the services and programmes we deliver or support others to deliver.